 I hope to visit Bronx zoo some time in the future – have you been there yourself?

-15 Dine with a view at Columbus Circle
+15 Dine with a view over New York at Columbus Circle

 You simply cannot miss a 23 meters high monument with Columbus on the top and his ships penetrating the column beneath if you wander around the southwest part of the Central Park.
 No surprises its construction was dedicated to the 400 anniversary of Columbus arriving to Americas.
 Gossips say that shining steel globe copying the Unisphere monument from Queens initially was meant to carry a huge ’Trump International’ letters on it but thankfully it does not.